Subak: Relationship between Subak, Korean wrestling (Ssireum), Subyukta (Subyukchigi, Sonbbyukchigi)

 Also, Subyukta (which came from Subak according to medieval encyclopedia Jaemulbo) uses palms only when practicing.
 That doesn't necessarily mean Subak also should be slapping with palm only.
-Subyuk is a part of Subak; it's not the entire Subak; Subak has frontal slaps like Subyuk which has the nickname Sonbbyukchigi (clap strike); Subak also has punches unlike Subyuk although corroborated by Subyuk's another nickname Ken (fist).
+Subyuk is a part of Subak; it is not the entire Subak; Subak has frontal slaps like Subyuk which has the nickname Sonbbyukchigi (clap strike); Subak also has punches unlike Subyuk although corroborated by Subyuk's another nickname Ken (fist).
 There's no explicit proof that dictates Subak's rules from Subyuk's motions.
 (Subyuk came out of Subak.)
 Subak & Subyuk are separate games although related; Subak had punch unlike Subyuk which only had frontal slaps & side slaps.
 Also, even Subyuk had nicknames like Clap Strike (Sonbbyukchigi) & Fist (Ken).
 "SYOU-PYEK-TCHI-KI - HAND-CLAPPING", "It is usually played to the accompaniment of songs, and receives the name of Ken (Chinese, K'un), 'fist.'", "The hands are then clapped, and opened, palms out, to strike those of the other player".

 As for the relationship between Korean wrestling (Ssireum) & Subak, the direct interpretation of the traditional record "Byun is Subak, Muheui is wrestling.
 This is today's Taekkyeon", it directly means "hurrying is Subak (Korean wrestling's goal is takedown & knockdown), gaming is wrestling.
 This (wrestling) is today's Taekkyeon" in euphemism.
 Hurrying wrestling's goal with strikes is Subak; Subak became Sibak; Ssireum became Taekkyeon; Taekkyeon has both regular Taekkyeon & Sibak (also Taekkyeon according to medieval encyclopedia Jaemulbo) in Taekkyeon.